For such a small parcel of land, Fan Palm Reserve punches well above its weight.

 One threat to the ground storey comes from feral pigs, which descend on the area between March and September.

-Ploughing up ground beneath fan palms and the taller rainforest trees, the pigs leave a trail of destruction, compacting soil, disturbing the forest floor and opening up large barren patches of earth.
+Ploughing up ground beneath fan palms and the taller rainforest trees, they leave a trail of destruction, compacting soil and leaving barren patches of earth.